Imi Knoebel

 01

-About Imi Knoebel
+Imi Knoebel Biography

 Imi Knoebel (born 1940 in Dessau, Germany) is one of the most significant German artists working in Minimalism and abstract art.
 His practice, spanning over six decades, explores the fundamental elements of painting—color, form, and space—through a rigorous yet poetic approach that has positioned him as a leading voice in postwar European abstraction.